BYUCamachoLab/pyrolab/README.md

 configurations change, PyroLab will automatically work when started, every time!

-For an example of how a new PyroLab instrument server should be configured, see ``examples/302.resource-manager/prep.py``.
+For an example of how a new PyroLab instrument server should be configured the first time it's run, see ``examples/302.resource-manager/prep.py``.

 ## FAQ's
 1. **Another instrument library?
 What about all the others?**